hailocs/hailo-apps-infra/hailo_apps/python/standalone_apps/voice_asistant/README.md

 ## How it works

 The application uses a threaded architecture to handle:
-- Real-time audio capture and processing
+- Real-time audio capture and processing via `VoiceInteractionManager`
 - Hailo Speech-to-Text transcription
 - Large Language Model inference for responses
 - Streaming text-to-speech synthesis with interruption support